November 7, 2025

 Most colleges require proof of immunizations and health history before move-in.
 Ask your healthcare provider for certified copies or digital PDFs.
 Keep these ready in case of health emergencies or athletic requirements.

-If you ever need to share medical data with campus staff or doctors, use Loio’s HIPAA Release Form Template to authorize access safely.
+If you ever need to share medical data with campus staff or doctors, use Loio’s HIPAA authorization form to authorize access safely.

 8. Health insurance information